 An emergency fund is money that is set aside in case of emergency.
 It's there for you when you need it for an unexpected expense, to prevent you from dipping into a credit card or a line of credit and ending up in debt.

 Emergency funds come in all shapes and sizes.
-Some people, like myself, have a baby emergency fund, because they are spending most of their money paying off their debt or saving for something.
+Some people, like myself, have a baby personal savings plan, because they are spending most of their money paying off their debt or saving for something.
 Others have a much larger emergency fund.

 Common wisdom (aka: Google) says that you should have three to six months of expenses saved in your emergency fund.
 What I'm wondering is, does that amount work for everyone?